c-sanders/Quaternion/README.md

 Just as we can think of real numbers as being a type of, or sub-category of complex numbers, we can also think of the real number line as being a part of, or a component of a bigger entity - the complex number space.
-The following Venn diagram depicts the relationship between different types of numbers.
+The following figure depcits this relationship in a graphic manner - by way of a Venn diagram, as well as the relationship between a number of other different types of numbers.

 ![Relationship between different types of numbers.](./images/sets_of_numbers.jpg)

-But why is this so, and how does it come about?
+But why is it that we can think of the real number line as being a part of, or a component of a bigger entity - and how is it that this comes about?
 To help try and illustrate what we mean by this, consider the following figure.

 ![Depiction of the real number line.](./images/real_number_line.png)